zer2/fantasy-basketball-optimizer/about/static_explanation.md

 This problem statement makes a few implicit simplifications about Rotisserie drafts
 - The goal is to maximize the expected value of the number of categories won against an arbitrary opponent in a single week, where all players perform at their season-long means.
 Using weekly means instead of season-long totals is just a convenience, to align with the definition of Z-scores.
 And optimizing for victory against an arbitrary opponent is equivalent to optimizing for total score at the end of a season, since each category victory over any opponent is worth one point
 - Besides the player being drafted, all others are assumed to be chosen randomly from a pool of top players.
 This assumption is obviously not exactly true.
 However, it is somewhat necessary because we are trying to make a ranking system which does not depend on which other players have been drafted.
 It is also not as radical as it may seem, since real teams have a mix of strong and some weak players chosen from a variety of positions, making them random-ish in aggregate
 - Position requirements, waiver wires, injury slots, etc. are ignored.
-Drafters use their drafted players the whole season
+Managers use their drafted players the whole season

 The simplified problem can be approached by calculating the probability for team one to win each category, then optimizing for their sum